MetOffice/lfric_core/documentation/source/how_it_works/build_system/configurator.rst

 ============

-The Configurator is a tool that generates Fortran source based on an :ref:`extended form of Rose metadata <extended-rose-metadata>`.
+The Configurator is a tool that generates Fortran source based on an :ref:`extended form of Rose metadata <extended rose metadata>`.
 The Fortran code reads namelist configuration files aligned with the metadata and stores the configuration choices in generated data structures and functions with meaningful names.
 Applications can use